freerange/contracts/src/example-sow.md

 ACME supplies project

 ## Rate
-£XXXX per day/week/month, up to XX hours per sprint/week/month
+We charge on a time and materials basis at £XXX+VAT per developer day.
+We work in two-week sprints with a maximum of 8 developer days per developer per sprint.

+The GFR team for each sprint will be decided on a sprint-by-sprint basis in discussion with the project owner and with regard to the sprint's deliverables.

+Initially, the team will consist of two GFR members with the possibility of adding more as the project continues, or to deliver specific pre-agreed project requirements.

 ## Payment arrangements
-GFR will invoice at the end of every sprint/week/month, payment to be received within 14 days.
+GFR will invoice on the first working day of the month, payment to be received within 28 days.

 ## Dates of work
-Feb 1st 2034 - Aug 2nd 2034
+6 two week sprints between September 2019 and March 2020 Sprint  1 - Tues  3 Sept
+  Sprint  2 - Tues 17 Sept
+  Sprint  3 - Tues  1 Oct
+  Sprint  4 - Tues 15 Oct
+  Sprint  5 - Tues 29 Oct
+  Sprint  6 - Tues 12 Nov

-## The work
+## The Work

-ACME supplies project is Wile E Coyote's ongoing work to catch the roadrunner.
-[XXX description of the project here ]
+ACME supplies project is Wile E Coyote's ongoing work to catch the road-runner.

-GFR will be responsible for:
+Wile E Coyote will:
+* paint tunnels on the side of rocks
+* provide a project owner and project manager to work alongside GFR
+* provide design and UX support and feedback for the project
+* arrange user-testing and feedback sessions as may be required for the project
+* provide infrastructure and hosting for the service as it develops

+GFR will:
+* supply rockets, springs, cannon and other devices
+* build and release new software frequently, at least every sprint, and present project progress sprintly to wider stakeholders
+* provide quality assurance for the code in the form of an automated test suite
-* providing technical architecture expertise
+* provide technical architecture expertise as required for the future development of the project
-* developing, testing and deploying code
-* supporting the service while under development and assisting with any issues that arise
+* support the service while under development and assisting with any issues that arise
-* joining planning workshops to help define the product roadmap
+* manage and support the infrastructure required to run the project during the development
+* provide technical and project delivery expertise in prioritisation and sprint planning
+* ensure an exemplary handover at the end of the project

+Together we will:
+* collaborate to deliver a working, usable iteration of the project at the end of every sprint

+MEEP MEEP!